umeshramya/multilingual-number-to-words/README.md

 "million_billions" : ["quadrillion", "billion", "billion", "million", "mille", "cent"], "and_currency" : ["et", "roupies", "paise", "point"]
 }

+// add your new language to your project curvalue.addLanguage("french", french);
 ```

 ## Below is the english version use for trasalating in to your language